micheleantonazzi/ros_cuda_door_recognizer/README.md

 * **Sobel filter**: this filter is able to find edges in a image.
 Its implementation is divided into two steps:

   * **calculate the derivative approximations:** to do this are applied to the image two convolution operation, using two different 3x3 masks, one for horizontal changes and one for vertical.
 The goal is calculate approximations of the horizontal and vertical derivatives.
-The results are two different matrix G~x~ and G~y~, obtained by following:
+The results are two different matrix G<sub>x</sub> and G<sub>y</sub>, obtained by following:

     ![Sobel bi-dimensional convolution](images/md/sobel_convolution.png)